3elk/gashIP/README.md

 2) Check the newly created folder named "output" to see the results

-(For the raw JSON Responses, goto the output folder named "json_results".
-And for the geolocation info, go to the output folder named "geolocation_results".)
+(For the raw JSON Responses, goto the output folder "json_results".
+And for the geolocation info, go to the output folder "geolocation_results")

 ## LEGAL NOTICE: